 The Adviser, through its industry relationships, seeks to provide the Fund with access to proprietary deal flow.
-The Adviser believes that its networks and deal generation strategies create opportunities to deploy capital across a broad range of transactions that have attractive investment characteristics.
+The Fund believes that the Adviser's networks and deal generation strategies create opportunities to deploy capital across a broad range of transactions that have attractive investment characteristics.
 The Adviser also seeks to build a portfolio of loans to small- to middle-market companies and specialty finance companies.
 The Adviser seeks to provide financing solutions to borrowers through custom loan terms.
-Borrowers in the small and middle markets tend to seek financing from entities that can provide certainty of execution on an The Adviser seeks to be responsive to borrowers, while building in expedited timeline. protections for the Fund such as requiring a pledge of borrower assets and/or imposing restrictive covenants on borrowers.
+Borrowers in the small and middle markets tend to seek financing from entities that can provide certainty of execution on an expedited timeline.
+The Adviser seeks to be responsive to borrowers, while building in protections for the Fund such as requiring a pledge of borrower assets and/or imposing restrictive covenants on borrowers.
 Specialty finance companies may be focused on certain less-common asset classes such as trade receivables, litigation finance, and construction finance or other forms of real estate related lending.
 The Fund's debt investments may take the form of corporate loans or bonds, may be secured, unsecured, or subordinated.
 Consumer debt may be secured by property such as cars, boats or a second lien on real estate.
-Structured notes are typically issued by banks or an affiliated special purpose entity and used to capture returns related to an asset class index or refence pool of assets.
+Structured notes are typically issued by banks or an affiliated special purpose entity and used to capture returns related to an asset class index or reference pool of assets.
 These instruments are notes where the principal and/or interest rate or value of the structured note is determined by reference to the performance of an underlying reference asset.
 The interest and/or principal payments that may be made on a structured note may vary widely, depending on a variety of factors, including the volatility of the underlying reference asset.
 Issuers of structured notes can vary and may include corporations, banks, broker-dealers and limited purpose trusts or other vehicles.
-Structured notes may be exchange traded or traded OTC and privately negotiated.
-However, the Fund intends to invest in structured notes issued by banks or their SPVs.
+Structured notes may be exchange traded or traded over-the-counter "OTC") and privately negotiated.
+However, the Fund intends to invest in structured notes issued by banks or their special purpose vehicles ("SPVs").